misterio33/agata_project/README.md

 # Running converter at server

- 1. To connect to server use command:
+ 1. To connect to server use command (you must be at the same wifi netwokr as server, now this is `eduoroam`):

     `ssh your_login@10.100.2.119`

- 2. To authorize at docker use command:
+ 2. To authorize at docker use command at server terminal (this command will authorize you at docker system and povode to you ability ability to pull docker images from your coworkers):

     `docker login`

- 3. To pull docker image with converet use command:
+ 3. To pull docker image with converet use command at server terminal (this command will instal docker image with converter to server):

     `docker pull alinanechyporenko/wildau_charme_2020:latest`

- 4. To check docker image use command:
+ 4. To check docker image use command at server terminal (this command will show you info about program):

-    `docker run -ti --rm alinanechyporenko/wildau_charme_2020` this command will show you info
+    `docker run -ti --rm alinanechyporenko/wildau_charme_2020`

  5. To load files from local machine to remote server you must open terminal at local machine and use command: